WPRDC/data-guide/docs/data_dictionaries.md

 We also like [the Frictionless Data JSON Table Schema example](https://opendata.stackexchange.com/a/319) approach to data dictionaries, but we're not quite ready for that yet.

 Other suggestions: We like to name fields by making all the letters lowercase and converting spaces and other punctuation to the underscore character \(\_\).
-So, we would convert the field name
+So, we would convert the field name "Walrus Count" to the name "walrus_count".

 ## How to create a data dictionary